 Spiny Sow Thistle is an introduced and naturalized erect annual (sometimes biennial) forb, growing 4 inches to 5 feet high on stems which are soft and contain a milky juice.
 The plant may branch a little in the upper part, the stems are green to reddish green, round and usually smooth, often with ridges, and with hollow bases.

 The leaves are alternate, 3x longer than wide, and vary in description from toothed to pinnately divided to sometimes lobed.
 When lobed, the terminal lobe is usually larger than the lateral lobes.
 Leaves have heart-shaped bases which have a pair of rounded basal lobes (auricles) which clasp and curve around the stem.
 The auricles are often recurved or curled.
-All edges with prickly spines.
+All leaf edges with prickly spines.
 Lower leaves may be up to 10 inches long, upper leaves will be much shorter and less divided.
-The leaf surfaces are dark green, shiny, free from hair, free from prickles along the mid-vein underside and tend to fold toward the mid-vein.
+The leaf surfaces are dark green, shiny, free from hair, free from prickles along the mid-vein underside and leaves tend to fold toward the mid-vein.
 Leaves also have milky juice.

 The floral array is a branched cluster at the top of the stems of several flower heads, usually one open at one time.
 The base of the cluster and at divisions of the cluster there may be small bracts and stalks will usually have glandular hair.